 By Daniel Montesanto, Global Product Manager, HP Networking

-At this year’s spring Interop, I’m certain we’ll continue to hear trumpets heralding the death of legacy, CLI-driven, physically managed and provisioned networks.
-Meanwhile, vendors and pundits alike seem to agree that a move to virtualized architectures is the right strategy for making networks more agile, flexible and secure.
-This should be great news for you and for network admins in particular who have been waiting a long time for networks to “get with the program” when it comes to delivering the kind of flexibility and ease-of-management that your system admin buddies have been enjoying for years with server virtualization tools.
+Every week it seems networking vendors are announcing new solutions or technologies that bring us closer to saying “goodbye” to legacy, CLI-driven, physically managed and provisioned networks.
+This should be great news for anyone who has been waiting for networks to “get with the program” when it comes to delivering the kind of flexibility and ease-of-management that system administrators have been enjoying for years using server virtualization tools.

-So while vendors are busy getting networks “dressed up to the nines” and virtualized, a key question arises: How do you most effectively enable delivery of these resources to the business?
-As the IT ecosystem moves to cloud-driven deployment and consumption models, infrastructure administrators of all stripes must also make sure their resources are readily consumable – when and where they are required.
+So while vendors are busy virtualizing their network solutions, a key question arises: How do you most effectively enable delivery of these more flexible resources to the business?
+As IT evolves to cloud-driven deployment and consumption models, network administrators have to think about how to best make virtualized networks easy to consume by the business.

-With Virtual Application Networks on display throughout Interop in our HP booth (1327), we have staked out a compelling vision and set of solutions that put customers on a path realizing the benefits of network virtualization.
-Built on HP’s FlexNetwork architecture, these solutions provide networking admins a great set of tools for making networks easier-to-deploy, more flexible and less susceptible to human error.
+HPs Virtual Application Networks stake out a compelling vision and set of solutions that enable customers to realize the benefits of network virtualization.
+Built on HP’s FlexNetwork architecture, these solutions provide networking admins innovative tools for making networks easier-to-deploy and more flexible to manage.

-If we want to make these snazzy new virtualized IT resources easy to consume by the business all administration teams – server, storage, network - need to move from silo’ed, infrastructure-centric management to approaches that yield better operations and tighter integration with cloud frameworks.
-The objective?
-Creating application-optimized resources that can be rapidly deployed to the business.
+If we want to make virtualized networks easy to consume by the business all administration teams – server, storage, and networking - need to move from siloed, infrastructure-centric operations to approaches that yield better alignment between those management domains and tighter integration with cloud frameworks.

-The first area of opportunity is to focus on Operations Integration - enabling server, storage and networking teams to work better together.
-This means leveraging new tools and processes to allow these teams to more quickly and reliably provision virtual resources.
-This approach can also enable these teams to work together to tailor those resources to be more closely aligned with the applications that need them.
+The first area of opportunity is to focus on Operations Integration – enabling server, storage and networking teams to better align their activities.
+This means leveraging new tools and processes to allow these teams to coordinate their operating models to more quickly and reliably provision virtual resources.
+This approach can also make the resources they deliver more closely aligned with the applications that need them.

-Using the Virtual Application Network Manager (part of HP’s Intelligent Management Center) the network administrator can work proactively with the server team to characterize and design application-specific, virtual machine connection profiles and make them available to the server team for instant consumption and configuration in the network when virtual machines are deployed.
-That’s good news for the server team and the business at large – no more waiting around for the networking guy to configure top-of-rack switches to connect virtual machines!
+Using the Virtual Application Network Manager as part of the HP Intelligent Management Center (IMC), network administrators can work proactively with server teams to characterize application requirements, design application-specific virtual machine connection profiles, and make those connections available to the server team for instant consumption.
+That’s good news for server administrators – no more waiting around for network administrators to manually provision connections for new virtual machines!

-Complementary to and leveraging this approach is a focus on Cloud Integration – where the same advanced provisioning tools are instrumented with Application Programming Interfaces (APIs) to allow infrastructure services or even discrete resources to be directly consumed by cloud orchestration tools and teams.
-This second approach enables cloud teams to either consume off-the-shelf, application-optimized infrastructure “services” or orchestrate customized combinations of on-the-fly “virtual resources” through programming calls to network management frameworks.
+Complementary to and building on this approach is a focus on Cloud Integration – where the same advanced provisioning tools are instrumented with Application Programming Interfaces (APIs) to allow complete infrastructure network services or more granular network resources to be directly consumed by cloud orchestration teams.
+This framework enables cloud operators to either consume off-the-shelf, application-optimized infrastructure “services” or orchestrate customized combinations of on-the-fly “virtual resources” through programming calls to network management frameworks.

 With a rich set of Virtual Application Network APIs included in the eAPI for IMC, complete virtual machine connection profiles can be systematically deployed in concert with server and storage resources as part of an HP Converged Infrastructure.
-Alternatively, these same APIs can be used to execute individual, finer grain Virtual Application Network operation steps by cloud automation tools.
+Alternatively, these same APIs can be used to execute individual, finer grain Virtual Application Network operation steps from the cloud.